-Rudyard Kipling, you know, that fantastically talented but controversial English writer, once wrote: “And what should they know of England, who only England know?” and he was right.
+Rudyard Kipling, you know, that famous but controversial English writer, once wrote: “And what should they know of England, who only England know?” and he was right.
 Sometimes we have to take a deep breath, pack our bags and move away to understand the very thing that is staring us in the face.
 Of course it’s annoying, impractical and time-consuming but it’s true.
 As English people are fond of saying: “Sometimes you can’t see the wood, for the trees.”

 I feel that way about England.
 As a good British girl, I was proud of my country, but I never really knew why.
 National pride is just something we grow up with and, given the deep nationalism here in Colombia, it’s apparently hard to escape.
 We grumble, but deep down we all tend to assume our country is the best – a bit like those soldiers who prayed so fervently during the Second World War.
-The only trouble is, if God is on your side then who, er, are all the other people talking to?
+The only trouble is, if God is on your side then who are all the other people talking to?

 I remember walking through a Bogotá park when I found a shiny, new BlackBerry nestled in the grass.
 About 200m ahead of me, I saw a dog-walker frantically going through his pockets.
 When I gave him back the phone, he looked startled and went into that oh-so-Colombian torrent of “thank you” and “God bless”.
 A few days later, quite by chance, a very good friend of mine – a total struggler, who worked and worked and never got a break – found an iPhone in a taxi.
 “You have to give it back,” I said immediately.
 “You are so annoying,” he said sadly.
 “I knew I shouldn’t have told you.
 We’re not all British you know.”